krispypancakes/dpt/README.md

 very limited (one gpu).
 The goal is to create a model that is somewhat capable of communicating in natural language with as little knowledge as possible.

-I shall call it d-p-t - dumb pretrained transformer.
+I shall call it d-p-t: dumb pretrained transformer.

 Is it possible?
 What kind of data is needed to train something like that?
 Probably rather books and novels / social media posts instead of wikipedia articles and science literature.